RCHG/blog_backup/_posts/2015-11-02-Version-Control-Notes.md

 > svn checkout svn://svn.code.sf.net/p/scidvspc/code/ scidvspc-code
 {% endhighlight%}

-Now in your directory test_svn you have a directory named: scidvspc-code that replicates the online repository stored at sourceforge.net server.
+Now in your directory *test_svn* you have a new sub-directory named: *scidvspc-code* that **replicates the online repository** stored at sourceforge.net server.
 Let's try something:

 {% highlight bash %}
 > svn status